Table of contents:

 Conclusion

-It is where they find themselves surrounded by same-minded people who put aside their problems for at least a couple of hours.
+It is a place where locals find themselves surrounded by same-minded people who put aside their problems for at least a couple of hours.
 In fact, there is a song called Los Luchadores by the famous Mexican group La Sonora Santanera.
 As you can see, Lucha Libre in Mexico is extremely important to Mexican culture.
 It is on Mexican cinema, music, nightlife, and identity.

-Also, you can let off steam and shout absolutely anything you want in English and Spanish.
+Also, you can let off steam and shout absolutely anything you want in English and Spanish (no worries, nobody is going to judge you 🙊).
 There’s nothing better than practicing your Spanish in las luchas!
 It’s a beautiful show that you can’t miss if you are in Mexico.
-This is the place where Mexicans find themselves.
-This is Lucha Libre in Mexico.
+This is the place where Mexicans find themselves, and of course, it doesn’t matter where you come from, you can find yourself too.
+Tell us in the comment section if you haver ever been to a Mexican wrestling spectacle.
+Would you like to experience one?
+There’s a warrior in you waiting to fight!